gep13/gep13/input/blog/my-first-stylecop-presentation.md

 Title: My first StyleCop presentation
 Published: 27/3/2011
 Tags:
-- Demo
+- demo
-- Meetings
+- meetings
-- StyleCop
+- stylecop
-- Talk
+- talk
 ---

 On the 24th March 2011, I gave what I am considering to be my first “proper” community presentation at the [Aberdeen Developers .Net User Group](http://www.aberdeendevelopers.co.uk/Home.aspx) ([#ADNUG](http://twitter.com/#search?q=%23ADNUG)).
 When the user group first started, I also did a presentation entitled [“Visual Studio 2010 – An Introduction”](http://www.aberdeendevelopers.co.uk/Meetings/Visual-Studio-2010---An-Introduction.aspx), but I regarded this as a demonstration of Visual Studio 2010, and the great tooling support that had been added to this release, rather than a full talk on a subject.